mikeydgithub/Pokemon-App/README.md

 * Rank how many repositories you have between your friends and show off.

 ## Results
-* A website utilitzing server API(s) from Pokemon and gitHub.
+* A website utilitzing server API(s) from Pokemon and GitHub.
 * Takes CSS styling from Materalize.
 * Responive layout that can work on mobile devices.
 * Uses client-side storage to store persistent data.